rreece/rreece.github.io/outline-of-philosophy/math.md

 -   [Second-order logic](https://en.wikipedia.org/wiki/Second-order_logic)
 -   Includes relation variables in addition to object variables and allows quantification over both.
     -   Extends first-order logic to allow predicates having predicates or functions as arguments, or in which one or both of predicate quantifiers or function quantifiers are permitted.
+-   The power set can be written in terms of second-order logic.
+    -   This second-order expressibility of the power-set operation permits the simulation of higher-order logic within second order. [^Enderton2009]
+-   Higher-order logics, type theory
+    -   Russell's theory of types
+    -   Alonzo Church's lambda calculus
 -   Michael Dummett
 -   Setwart Shapiro
     -   *Foundations without Foundationalism: A Case for Second-Order Logic* (1991) [^Shapiro1991]
 -   Gillian Russell
     -   "The justification of the basic laws of logic" [^Russell2015]
--   Higher-order logics, type theory
-    -   Russell's theory of types
-    -   Alonzo Church's lambda calculus
 -   See also: [Model theory](#model-theory)

+[^Enderton2009]: @Enderton_2009_Second_order_and_higher_order_logic\.
 [^Russell2015]: @Russell_2015_The_justification_of_the_basic_laws_of_logic\.
 [^Shapiro1991]: @Shapiro_1991_Foundations_without_Foundationalism_A_Case\.